LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   :type _readings: list(MRPReading.MRPReading)
   :param _title: Title text of the figure, embedded into the head
   :type _title: str
-  :param _filename: export graphic to an given absolute file path with .png
+  :param _filename: export graphic to a given absolute file path with .png
   :type _filename: str
   :returns: returns the abs file path of the generated file
   :rtype: str